maypangie/maypangie/README.md

 <h1>Student of Life | Software Engineer</h1>

-To know anything is to know that I know nothing at all.

 I'm a passionate Software Engineer and Artist, always eager to learn new things and expand my skills.
 Constantly inspired to grow, explore new techniques and to keep my input in on a rapidly evolving digital world + how I am able to help shape it.